AnshuJalan/tezos-lottery/README.md

 ## Setup & Run Steps :

-1. The dapp required Thanos Wallet
+1. The dapp requires Thanos Wallet

 2. `npm install` it will install all your dependencies